Eranmonnie/apache-php-mysql/README.md

-# server side management with php
+# simple notes app with php